is4tomj/is4tomj-hugo/content/posts/0005-detailed-and-broad.md

 This statement confuses and frustrates the layperson.
 I am sure Gene Quinn understands this topic well, but for whatever reason, his statement is confusing.

 To be clear: Nothing in a patent should be vague—ever.
 The claims should be broad, definite, and clear ([see Strict Antecedent Basis](posts/sab-intro)), but never vague.
-The specification should also be clear with as many embodiments with concrete examples as possible.
+The specification should also be clear with as many embodiments and concrete examples as possible.